 7.1.1 Description

 In large disaster areas, a high degree of coordination for the search and rescue operations is essential.
-In such situations, sensing can play an important role in providing helpful information to the Public Protection and Disaster Relief (PPDR) authorities and first responders by providing an integrated platform for real-time monitoring and coordination which will support the efficient allocation of resources and the facilitation of decision-making in challenging environments.
+In such situations, sensing can play an important role in providing helpful information to the Public Protection and Disaster Relief authorities and first responders by providing an integrated platform for real-time monitoring and coordination which will support the efficient allocation of resources and the facilitation of decision-making in challenging environments.